Video Production. Documentary Filmmaking. Nonprofit Communications.

 Since 2001, Kent Creative has been the chosen storyteller for more than 100 nonprofit organizations nationwide.
 In the past two years alone, we've produced media for a wide array of meaningful causes, including medical research (Harvard/Mass General Hospital), cancer support (Gilda’s Club), autism (Dan Marino Foundation), hospice care (Alive Hospice), theater and the arts (The Nashville Rep), environmental protection (Housatonic Valley Association), community building (United Way), poverty (Catholic Charities), developmental disabilities (The TN Disability Coalition), capital punishment (Justice for Abu) and more.

 In addition to our commercial work, we produce documentary films that inform, provoke and entertain.
 Our 2019 film, A Stampede of Happiness, starring people with a mysterious genetic condition called Williams Syndrome, is available on Amazon Prime video.
-Our latest production, You Don't Know Me, a film about TN death row inmate Abu-Ali Abdur 'Rahman and the celebrity lawyer who failed him will make its premiere on Thursday, April 16th at the Belcourt Theater in Nashville.
-Tickets are available at the Belcourt Theater box office.
+Our latest production, You Don't Know Me, is a film about TN death row inmate Abu-Ali Abdur 'Rahman and the celebrity lawyer who failed him.
+It won Best Tennessee Feature film and the Audience Award at the 2020 Nashville Film Festival.

 Among our Clients